Weliras/sam-file-analyzer/README.md

 - If any attribute while reading GTF has semicolon in value -> Value is wrong.

 Changelist:
-27.10.
+-27.10.
 2021:
   - Runtime reduced from almost 2 mins to 25 secs by using dynamic programming when assigning genes to sam records.
   - Not loading whole gtf file, just gene and cds lines.
   - Added loading SEQ, CIGAR, POS from sam file to sam record.
   - Getting count_of_IN, count_of_OUT for CDS or GENE.
 But getting too many OUT, maybe error.
   - count getting by checking if POS from sam file is in <gene_start-78, gene_end) in atleast one gene associated with virus_id.
-31.10.
+-31.10.
 2021:
   - Modified class Gene (added length_of_gene, records -> record, coverage_array)
   - Added calculating % of gene which are covered in sam file.
 (Gene.write_to_file_genes_with_percents)
   - Added calculating % of gene grouped by virus_id.
 (Gene.write_to_file_virus_with_percents)
   - ?
-Include or not the end index
+Include or not the end index.
+Now not including.
-08.11.
+-08.11.
 2021:
   - Modified Convertor.get_seqs_with_count_grouped_by() so it takes in account cigar string and takes mapped nucleotids only if cigar operation is "M". ???